ykt/docker-percona-with-backup/README.md

 - `INNOBACKUPEX_MEMORY`: Amount of memory allocated for restoring process.
 Defaulted to `1024M`.
 - `BACKUPDIR`: Location of the backup in the container.
 Defaulted to `/backup/mysql`.

+## Backup Behaviour

+    TODO

+## Restore Process (Must be done within the container)

+- If the Docker container is totally destroyed, copy from S3 backup path `S3BUCKET` into `BACKUPDIR` directory in the container.

+    s3cmd cp $S3BUCKET $BACKUPDIR

+- `rm -rf /var/lib/mysql/*`

+- Run `innobackupex-restore`, specifying the first parameter from the targetted backup.
+This can be either full or incremental backup.

+    innobackupex-restore $BACKUPDIR/full/2015-03-17_07-59-45/
+    innobackupex-restore $BACKUPDIR/incr/2015-03-17_07-59-45/2015-03-17_06-43-18/